Not Recommended!

 Design & Build

 However, unlike the Elite, it doesn’t come with a magnetic top cover included, though the one from the Elite is fully compatible.
-On paper, this should mean identical build quality, but the real-world experience tells a different story.
-I noticed random streaks and molding marks across the plastic body that were absent in the more premium model.
-This gave me the impression that Tecware is relegating the less-perfect bodies to the cheaper model, almost like low-binned semiconductors used to create cheaper SKUs.
+On paper, this should mean identical build quality, but the experience tells a different story.
+I noticed random streaks and molding marks across the plastic body that were not present in the more premium model.

-Without the top cover, the keyboard’s sharp, angled corners are fully exposed, and they can feel uncomfortable if your hand brushes against them.
-There is no top cover included to combat this.
+Without the top cover, the keyboard’s sharp, angled corners are fully exposed, and they can feel uncomfortable if your palm brushes against them.
 Interestingly, the seam running across the edges of the board where the plate and bottom case join is not as egregious here and, to be honest matches the aesthetic quite well.

-The back is kept simple with a few rubber feet and a Tecware sticker box in the center.
-You’ll find two flip-out feet for height adjustments as well, they feel alright but not as solid as the competition’s.
+At the back, you’ll find two flip-out feet for height adjustments, along with a Tecware sticker in the center providing some info.
 The side profile is very basic, but I actually prefer the raw, angular look without the cover—it gives the keyboard more character.
 This also leads to a very short front height of only 10mm.

 The Phantom is sporting a plastic construction, but it has a surprising weight to it; there’s only about a 200g reduction due to the lack of batteries in this model.
 Like its older brother, this board has a rough texture on the back but smooth sides with a glossy trim angling inward toward the bottom.
 The metal plate is also smooth but looks gritty.